Surviving the energy crisis with alternative fuel sources and energy conservation

 Switch gas to alternative fuels

 Cross Wrap’s bale wrappers are an industry-leading method in the alternative fuel industry for both manufacturers and users.
-The CW 2200 Bale Wrapper and the CW Direct Bale Wrapper are industry-leading automatic wrapping machines for all If stocking up on alternative fuels is on your business’ to-do list this autumn, our machinery is the answer to handling, shipping, and storage of RDF and SRF.
+The CW 2200 Bale Wrapper and the CW Direct Bale Wrapper are industry-leading automatic wrapping machines for all alternative fuel materials.
+If stocking up on alternative fuels is on your business’ to-do list this autumn, our machinery is the answer to handling, shipping, and storage of RDF and SRF.

 The CW Direct Bale wrapper is widely used in the alternative fuel industry.